IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 D_conversion_factor- Factor used to convert the unit of D-component from degree to nT.

 _DeflateLevel- ZLIB compression level from 0 to 9.
-ICON uses deflate level 6 by default. m
+ICON uses deflate level 6 by default.

 D_unit- Physical unit of the D-component of the geomagnetic field.